espressif/vscode-esp-idf-extension/docs_espressif/en/startproject.rst

 - Navigate to **View** > **Command Palette**.

 - Type **ESP-IDF: New Project** and select the command to launch the New Project wizard.
+This will open the New Project window as shown below:

 .. image:: ../../media/tutorials/new_project/new_project_init.png

 - Choose the project name
 - Choose where to create this new project
 - Select the Espressif board you are using
-- Select the serial port of the device.
-(A list of currently serial devices is shown in the dropdown)
+- Select the serial port of the device (A list of currently serial devices is shown in the dropdown)

 .. note::
   * Please review `Establish serial communication <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html>`_ if you are not sure about the serial port name.